|

 surprise all sorts of animals as you walk along.
 Whenever you come to a new

-unable to see you may be surprised and viewed before they realise you are there.
+unable to see you may be surprised and viewed before they realise you're there.

 movements slow and steady, try to keep yourself concealed if possible.
 There is

-usually no need to leave the footpaths to see wildlife, in fact the best way to
+usually no need to leave the footpaths to see wildlife, in fact one of the best ways to

 see mammals is when they cross the path up ahead of you, so keep your eyes